thinkroth/Sentimental/Readme.md

 analyze("I am so happy"); //Score: 6, Comparative: 1.5
 analyze("I am extremely happy"); //Score: 12, Comparative: 3
 analyze("I am really sad"); //Score: -4, Comparative: -1
+analyze("I made 'Good' a 0 since it is in my brand name.",{"good":0}); // This will change the score and persist through the rest of the application analyze("I added noob to the AFINN!",{"noobie":-5});
 ```

 ## Running Tests